1. Your personal data – what is it?

 For all privacy levels it is important to note that:

 - Some data will be shared when your consent has been obtained.

 - Some data will be shared if legitimate interest necessitates us to do so.

 - Some data will be shared when we are legally required to do so.

-When we hold your data for any other reason and your data is shared within the Church of England and certain third parties as set out in Annex A, it is in order to carry out a service to other church members or for purposes connected with the Diocese.
+When we hold your data it may be shared within the Church of England and certain third parties as set out in Annex A, in order to carry out a service to other church members or for purposes connected with the Diocese.

 Otherwise, your personal data will be treated as confidential.

 6. How long do we keep your personal data?